httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 * Add optional "scheme" key to report format.
 * Specify exact status codes for report server errors.
 * Limit report-uris to HTTPS only.
+* Note that this version of Expect-CT is only compatible with RFC 6962 and 6962-bis, not any future versions of CT.

 ## Since -06